-All new and transfer students are required to attend an orientation program that is held prior to a new semester's registration period.
-The orientation activities include a review of academic programs, course scheduling and registration processes, support services and social activities designed to help new and transfer students make connections with fellow students, staff and faculty in informative meetings and discussions.
+All accepted degree/certificate seekers (new and transfer students) are required to attend an orientation program that is held prior to a new semester's registration period.
+The orientation activities include a review of academic programs, course scheduling and registration processes, programs, financial aid, support services and social activities designed to help new and transfer students make connections with fellow students, staff and faculty in informative meetings and discussions.
 A campus tour is included to familiarize incoming students with the campus and facilities.